Seattle Central Library: History

 There has been a library located in downtown Seattle as far back as 1891; however, the library did not have its own dedicated facilities and it was frequently on the move from building to building.
 The Seattle Carnegie Library, the first permanent library located in its own dedicated building at Fourth Avenue and Madison Street, opened on December 19, 1906, with a Beaux-Arts design by Peter J. Weber.
 Andrew Carnegie, whose patronage of libraries later included five others in Seattle, donated $200,000 for the construction of the new library.
-That library, at 55000 sqft, with an extension built in 1946, eventually became too small and cramped for a city population that, by the time the library was replaced, had roughly doubled since the library's first opening.
+That library, at 55000 sqft, with an extension built in 1946, eventually became too small and cramped for the city's growing population by the 1950s; it had also sustained structural damage from the 1949 Olympia earthquake.
+A temporary library was set up in the Electric Building on the corner of Seventh Avenue and Olive Way; originally built in 1909, the building was owned by Puget Sound Power and Light until December 1956, when the company sold the building to Frederick & Nelson and moved its offices to the Puget Power Building in Bellevue.
+The Carnegie library closed on March 22, 1957, with demolition commencing that July.

 A second library, at five stories and 206000 sqft, was built at the site of the old Carnegie library and opened on March 26, 1960.
 The new building designed by architects Bindon and Wright, with Decker, Christenson, and Kitchin as associates, featured an international-style architecture and an expanded interior, with features such as drive-thru service to offset the lack of available parking.
 George Tsutakawa's "Fountain of Wisdom" on the Fifth Avenue side (relocated to Fourth Avenue in the current library) was the first of that artist's many sculptural fountains.
 A remodeling finished in 1972 gave the public access to the fourth story, dedicated to the arts and sound recordings.
 By the late 1990s, the library became too cramped again and two-thirds of its materials were held in storage areas inaccessible to patrons.
 Renewed consciousness of regional earthquake dangers drew concern from public officials about the seismic risks inherent to the building's design.

-To make way for the current Seattle Central Library, which is the third library building to inhabit the city block between Fourth and Fifth Avenues, the second library was demolished in November 2001; a temporary library had opened on July 7 in rented spaced at the Washington State Convention and Trade Center.
+To make way for the current Seattle Central Library, which is the third library building to inhabit the city block between Fourth and Fifth Avenues, the second library was closed on June 8, 2001, and demolished that November; a temporary library had opened on July 7 in rented spaced at the Washington State Convention and Trade Center.
 Funding for the new Seattle Central Library building, as well as other construction projects throughout the library system, was provided by a $196.4 million bond measure, called "Libraries for All," approved by Seattle voters on November 3, 1998.
 The project also received a $20 million donation from Bill Gates, of Microsoft.